lifuyi774/ProcleaveHub/README.md

 Please change the ProtTrans path in "get_prottrans" and "get_prottrans1" of "feature.py".

 ## Naccess
-You need to install naccess ([guide](http://www.bioinf.manchester.ac.uk/naccess/)) to run ProcleaveHub:
+You need to install naccess ([guide](http://www.bioinf.manchester.ac.uk/naccess/)) to run ProcleaveHub.

 ### note:
 Please change the naccess path in "get_dssp_feature" of "feature.py".